 To learn how, see Using Experience APIs with Site Personalization.

-Note some limitations of the hybrid approach:
+Note some limitations of the using script and server-side APIs together:

 - The full performance benefits of the API are not achieved during the time the Dynamic Yield scripts are still loading in the heads of all pages.